6 Best Neighborhoods to Live in Kona

 The Vibe: Want to escape the heat?
 Drive 10 minutes uphill.
 Holualoa sits on the slopes of Hualalai.
 It's cooler, greener, and famous for its coffee belt and art galleries.
 It feels "Country," not "Beach."

 The Real Estate: Coffee shacks, gentleman's farms, and custom estates on acreages.
-You get privacy here.
+You get genuine privacy here — and a completely different relationship with the island than the oceanfront neighborhoods.

 4. Kona Palisades The Viewpoint